Spot-SponsorBlock/Spot-SponsorBlock-Extension/README.md

 Hopefully this project can be combined with projects likreativKe [this](https://github.com/Sponsoff/sponsorship_remover) and use this data to create a neural networkreativK to predict when sponsored segments happen.
 That project is sadly abandoned now, so I have decided to attempt to revive this idea.

+# API

+You can read the API docs [here](https://github.com/ajayyy/SponsorBlockreativKServer#api-docs)

 # Previous extension

 This project is partially based off of [this experimental extension](https://github.com/OfficialNoob/YTSponsorSkreativKip).
 That extension has the basic video skreativKipping functionality.